 Research internship at the IML – a personal experience

 Psychology students regularly undertake research internships at the Institute for Medical Education (IML).
 Simon Burkhalter reports on his own experience as an intern.

 How can one optimise interfaces in a time- and safety-critical context without knowledge about the users of the system?

 The 13th MME programme cycle started at the beginning of February.
 24 curious, open-minded, and highly motivated continuing education students arrived at the reading room of the learning centre in Bühlstrasse to discover the world of Medical Education.

 The GMA conference took place from 13th to 17th September 2016 under the motto “innovative together”.
 Participants had the opportunity to immerse themselves in the world of medical education, get up to speed on scientific teaching opinions, and discuss burning issues directly with international experts.

 Tradition meets innovation

-The Institute of Medical Education (IML) has a long history as a national competence centre.
+The Institute for Medical Education (IML) has a long history as a national competence centre.
 A look back shows that the close tie between teaching, assessment and practice in Bern is a model with tradition and an international reach.